devExcale/acsai-obsidian/AI and ML/Unit 2/Unsupervised Learning/K-means Clustering.md

 ## Lloyd's Method

-Lloyd's method is one way to compute K-means clustering
+The most popular algorithm to perform K-means clustering is called *Lloyd's method*, it features three steps that are performed until convergence.

-1. **Initialization**
+1. **Initialization:** $k$ points are chosen at random from the set of all points, they will be the initial centroids $\seq \mu k$.

-$k$ points are chosen at random from the set of all points, they will be the initial centroids $\seq \mu k$
+2. **Assignment:** for each point $\vec x_i$, compute the closet centroid and assign the label of the centroid to the point.

-2. **Assignment**
+3. **Update:** for each centroid $\mu_j$, compute the mean of all the points in the cluster.
+Then, update $\mu_j$ to be the computed mean.

-For each point $\vec x_i$, compute the closet centroid and assign the label of the centroid to the point.
+*Assignment* and *update* (steps 2 and 3) are performed iteratively until all points are assigned again their previously (i.e. previous iteration) assigned centroid.

-3. **Update**
+> [!warning] Empty clusters

-For each centroid $\mu_j$, compute the mean of all the points in the cluster.
-Then, update $\mu_j$ to be the computed mean,
+>

-Assignment and update (steps 2 and 3) are performed iteratively until the centroids won't change between iterations.
-The algorithm is guaranteed to terminate: once the
+> There are

 ## Furthest-First Heuristic